TREASURIES-Yields retreat, bills flirt with negative rates

 U.S. 30-year dollar swap spread

-(Reporting by Karen Pierog; Additional reporting by Gertrude Chavez-Dreyfuss; Editing by Kirsten Donovan and Susan Fenton)
+(Reporting by Karen Pierog; Additional reporting by Gertrude Chavez-Dreyfuss; Editing by Kirsten Donovan, Susan Fenton and Sonya Hepinstall)

 ((karen.pierog@thomsonreuters.com; +1 312 408 8647; Reuters Messaging: karen.pierog.thomsonreuters.com@reuters.net))